GuoBioinfoLab/DeRR/README.md

 pip install tqdm pandas biopython pysam networkx editdistance
 ```

-Following tools are also required and should be able to access in PATH:
+Following tools are also required and should be able to access in $PATH or set their paths in `config.json`

 * bwa
 * samtools